 3. Leaks.
 This may seem like an easy one but sometimes you don’t realize you have a leak.
 This happened to me a few months ago.
 I noticed my kitchen floor starting to ‘sink’ a bit in a certain area.
 It wasn’t mushy, it wasn’t wet but it just didn’t seem right to me and I noticed a very faint odor.
 I could NOT figure it out and it was driving me a bit batty.
 I moved the refrigerator thinking maybe the water line to the ice cube maker was leaking and causing the problem but that area was dry as a bone.
 I checked under my sink and didn’t see anything amiss.
 I really was at my wit’s end.
 A few weeks later I was downstairs (below the kitchen) doing laundry when I felt something hit me in the head….it was a water drop.
 I felt a lump in my stomach and was afraid to look up….but I did and there was a HUGE area of the ceiling above me and an area along several of the wood beams that was wet and dripping.
 I went back upstairs (RAN) and started ripping things apart.
 I should have checked more deeply when my suspicion was the area under the sink.
 When I moved the plastic bins out that I had my

 4. The Refrigerator.
 Every week before I go grocery shopping I go through the refrigerator and get rid of any food that’s expired, any fruits or vegetables that are starting to turn and any meat that needs to be gotten rid of.
-I also wipe down the inside and outside of the refrigerator every month (usually the first of the month ~ that way I remember) and if necessary, I put a fresh box of Baking Soda in the middle of the refrigerator to absorb odors.
+I also wipe down the inside and outside of the refrigerator every month (usually the first of the month ~ that way I remember) and if necessary, I put a fresh box of

 5. The Garbage Can.
 Keeping everything clean, of course, is the key to avoiding odors but sometimes even when things are clean you’ll have a scent you’d rather not be smelling.
 Case in point….the garbage can.
 My garbage can sits in the kitchen below the window….right in the mix of everything.
 When we are having guests over I wait until the very last minute so that there’s no new trash and take the garbage outside.
 If someone drops in, though, well….there may be a fishy smell, onions, garlic, etc. from dinner that is still lingering in the trash.